tan-zhihao1/kickpi-book/rk3576/en/10-Image Burnning.md

 3. Open the Device Manager on the computer.

-4. If the USB device can be seen, it means the USB driver is installed successfully.
+4. If the USB device can be seen (), it means the USB driver is installed successfully.

 ![image-20241025101105194](http://tanzhtanzh.oss-cn-shenzhen.aliyuncs.com/img/image-20241025101105194.png)